 Not far from the Imperial city of Cusco, the working Camel farm called Awanacancha takes place.
 Native to Peru and South America are Llamas, Alpacas and Vicunas.
 These animals are part of the Camel family and you will see them all over Peru.
+A Peru travel itinerary would be incomplete without the presence of these cute animals, don’t you think?
 Traditionally Llamas were used as work animals and still are today.
 Alpacas are known for their wool and there delicious tender meat.
 The lesser-known of the group is the Vicuna, only bred for its wool and is known for its fineness and quality.
 Sold to the fashion industry all over the world, Vicuna has a hefty price tag.

 Located in the Sacred Valley of the Incas, Awanacancha is a popular stop on the day tours to the Sacred Valley and is a fantastic part of the ideal one-day itinerary Pisac.

 Awanacancha is a weaving center and farm with the goal to keep alive the traditional textile arts.
 Here you can see four members of the camelid family – llama, alpacas, vicunas and guanacos of South America, Alpacas have thick wool and is the most commonly used while the vicunas are small and delicate with fur considered the finest wool of the Cameloids.

 You can meet these four cameloids, learn about the harvesting of the different wools and the natural dying techniques and have a chance to see native weavers from different areas showing their different weaving styles and dress.

 Awanacancha is a private project with 14 local native communities; the people of these communities have made weaving the principle activity of their villages and have done so for many centuries.
 The projects preserve the art of Andean weavings and help with the economic stability of the communities.
 The projects also demonstrate the skills of these Andean people and help local communities with social integration.